Timinator2000/Algorithm_X/06 - your turn/04 - winamax.md

 What are the tiles we can lay down on the grid?
 It might be tempting to consider each individual ball movement a tile, but that would be similar to considering each square in a Shikaku rectangle a separate tile.
 In Shikaku, Algorithm X needed a full list of possible rectangles and each one of those rectangles, possibly covering many grid cells, is a tile that can be placed on the grid.
 Let’s again look to the problem statement for a hint:

->The objective is to find the _route_ for each ball to a different hole without their paths ever crossing. (emphasis added).
+>The objective is to find the <u>route</u> for each ball to a different hole without their paths ever crossing. (emphasis added).

 Each possible route from a ball to a hole is a tile that could be placed on the grid.
 Given 5 balls and 5 holes and a bunch of possible routes from the balls to the holes, Algorithm X will find a set of routes where each ball goes “to a different hole without their paths ever crossing”.